-All nursing programs at The College of St. Scholastica are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle NW, Suite 530, Washington, DC, 20036, (202) 887-6791.
+All nursing programs at The College of St. Scholastica are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

-Chair, Department of Undergraduate Nursing:
+Interim Chair, Department of Undergraduate Nursing

-Sheryl Sandahl, DNP, RN, CPNP, FNP-BC, MPH
+Sheryl Sandahl, DNP, APRN, CPNP, FNP-BC, MPH